Antrel Rolle

-Antrel Rocelious Rolle (born December 16, 1982) is a former American football defensive back of the National Football League (NFL).
-He played college football at the University of Miami, where he was recognized as a unanimous All-American, and was drafted by the Arizona Cardinals eighth overall in the 2005 NFL Draft.
+Antrel Rocelious Rolle (born December 16, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Miami Hurricanes, earning unanimous All-American honors.
+He was selected by the Arizona Cardinals with the eighth overall pick in the 2005 NFL draft.
 Rolle also played for the Chicago Bears and New York Giants, winning Super Bowl XLVI with New York in 2011 over the New England Patriots.

-Early years
+Early life

 Rolle was born in Homestead, Florida.
 He attended South Dade High School in Homestead, where he was a letterman in football and played for the South Dade Buccaneers high school football team.
 As a junior, he posted three interceptions, 85 tackles, and five pass deflections, and he returned three kickoffs and three punts for touchdowns.
 As a senior, he compiled three interceptions and 86 tackles; on offense, he had four receptions for 160 yards and a touchdown.
 In track & field, Rolle was a state qualifier in the hurdling events.
 At the 2000 FHSAA Outdoor State Finals, he took 10th in the 110-meter hurdles (15.46 s) and 15th in the 300-meter hurdles (41.84 s).